 There’s the handling of the chimney full of hot coals to get started.
 You may need to move the grates around to top up with more charcoal mid-cook.
 The lid and fire chamber can get very hot, and your hand is very close to the flames when adding, turning or removing food.
 It can be easy to get burned.

-Therefore it’s highly recommended to get yourself a pair of heat-resistant grilling gloves.
+Therefore, it’s highly recommended getting yourself a pair of heat-resistant grilling gloves.
 Always think safety first!
 A pair of suitable grilling gloves is essential.

 Whatever you’re cooking, you need to be able to add, turn over and reposition, and finally remove items from the grill.
 To do this, you need, at minimum, a good spatula and some BBQ tongs.

 It can make sense to buy individual BBQ tools, though there are some fantastic grilling tool sets available too.
 However you choose to buy them, they are essential.